Johnson90512/Awesome-Security-Resources/README.md

 Name | Description
 ---- | ----
 [How to create a reverse Shell](https://www.businessinsider.com/how-to-create-a-reverse-shell-to-remotely-execute-root-commands-over-any-open-port-using-netcat-or-bash-2012-1) | Article detailing how to create a reverse shell and when to do it.
+[How to start out in RE](https://www.reddit.com/r/ReverseEngineering/comments/12ajwc/how_to_start_out_in_reverse_engineering/) | Reddit post on the steps to get started in Reverse Engineering.
 [Reverse Shell in Bash](https://incognitjoe.github.io/reverse-shells-for-dummies.html) | Reverse shells in bash for Dummies by a Dummy.

 ### Books and Cheatsheets